-Since the consideration (i.e., goods or services) against the receipt of advance cash is typically delivered within an year, unearned revenue mostly qualifies as current liability and is reported as such in the balance sheet.
+Since the consideration (i.e., goods or services) against the receipt of advance cash is typically delivered within an year, unearned revenue mostly qualifies as a current liability and is reported as such in the balance sheet.
 Other names used for this liability include unearned income, prepaid revenue, deferred revenue and customers’ deposits.

 Journal entries related to unearned revenue

-1. When cash is received in advance:
+1. When advance cash is received from customer:

 Unearned revenue [Cr.]

-2. When unearned revenue is earned:
+2. When the revenue is actually earned:

 Unearned revenue [Dr.]

 Earned revenue [Cr.]